Personal information is information or an opinion about an identified individual or an individual who is reasonably identifiable.

 Read how we use market research, including how to opt out.

-To work better across the department
+To work better across the agency

 Your personal information may be shared across our Centrelink, Child Support and Medicare service areas if you have given your consent or the sharing of your information is authorised or required by law.

 Only when required with third parties

 We may disclose your information to Australian Government agencies, state and territory agencies and third parties.
 The disclosure of your personal information will depend on the payments or services to which the information relates.